 Data product · matched

-The matched feed — done-for-you, oddsmatcher-ready
+The matched feed arrives already paired

 Matched · rated